| Safari Tips ____________________ How to Remove Widgets from the Dashboard.

 Command-click window toolbar button (upper right corner) to cycle through 6 different looks.

 Need icons to customize your Mac?
-Check out the links below:
+Check out the links below:www.apple.com/downloads/macosx/icons_screensavers/

 interfacelift.com/icons-mac/